asatpathy314/diff-sentry/README.md

 # DiffSentry

-DiffSentry is an open-source platform designed to support and secure the open source ecosystem through two core features: transaction rounding for donations and vulnerability scanning..
+DiffSentry is an open-source platform designed to support and secure the open source ecosystem through two core features: transaction rounding for donations and vulnerability scanning.

+## Overview

+DiffSentry creates a sustainable support system for open source projects by:
+1. Providing completely free automated security scanning to identify vulnerabilities in repositories
+2. Rounding up financial transactions and directing the difference to open source projects

 ## Roadmap